Dashron/Roads/README.md

 5. Run your code.

- - You can tie the road to node's standard HTTP Server.
-This will automatically route any HTTP requests to that server into your road.
+ - Roads comes with it's own server object to help you attach your road to the node HTTP server.
         ```node
         const roads = require('roads');